SNAP Benefits for Seniors: 7 Key Food Assistance Program Facts

 That could mean resorting to skipping meals or reducing medication doses.

-A recent study of low-income Maryland seniors found that SNAP participants are 23% less likely to enter a nursing home and 4% less likely to be hospitalized in the year after receiving SNAP.
+A study of 60,000 low-income Maryland seniors found that SNAP participants are 23% less likely to enter a nursing home and 4% less likely to be hospitalized in the year after receiving SNAP.

 Participating in SNAP was also linked to lower overall health care expenses and Medicaid/Medicare costs.